 A note on Identity providers

-BankID currently offer two identity providers for end users:
+BankID currently offer three identity providers for end users:

 - BankID Netcentric relies on a code device (issued to end user from their issuing bank) or BankID-app, and a personal password, which the end user sets in the online bank.
 Some issuing banks have developed their own mobile-apps that replace their code device